Tag Archives: Earnings

 If you are a new NYSLRS member, during your first three years of membership your contribution rate is based on an estimated annual wage that your employer provided when you were enrolled as a new member.

-The amount you contribute to the Retirement System will not affect the amount of your pension.
+The amount you contribute to the Retirement System does not affect the amount of your pension.
 A NYSLRS pension is a defined-benefit plan.
 Under this type of plan, once you are eligible for a pension and apply for retirement, you will receive a monthly payment for the rest of your life.
 The amount of your pension will be calculated using a formula based on your retirement plan, years of service and final average earnings.
-You can learn more about your pension by reading your retirement plan publication.
-Use our Find Your NYSLRS Retirement Plan Publication tool to find yours.

 Final Average Earnings